ALYSON SHOTZ: Un/Folding

 ABOUT THE PERMANENT LOBBY INSTALLATION

 New York-based sculptor Alyson Shotz was selected through an extensive three-year process helmed by Hunter Museum curators and approved by the museum’s Board of Trustees.
-A significant undertaking for the museum, the first major Hunter commission in years will hang in the cathedral-like, glass walled grand foyer of the museum’s west wing, overlooking the Tennessee River.
+All Equations Are Wave Equations, the first major Hunter commission in years, now hangs in the cathedral-like, glass walled grand foyer of the museum’s west wing, overlooking the Tennessee River.

 Working with synthetic, man-made materials such as mirrors, glass beads, acrylic lenses, thread and steel wire, Shotz painstakingly builds her sculptures combining thousands of these tiny parts into larger structures that capture and reflect light.
 Her works are spellbinding, changing with the daylight or as viewers interact with them, and often evoke natural phenomena, such as rain drops, ice and clouds.
 “The Acquisitions Committee was enamored with the alluring quality of Alyson’s work and felt the dynamic nature of her proposal would be the perfect complement to the grandeur of the foyer – beautiful, welcoming, always changing,” noted Virginia Anne Sharber, executive director of the Hunter Museum.

 Like Randall Stout, architect of the Hunter’s 2005 west wing, who used the latest in computer technologies to design and engineer the museum’s roofline, Alyson Shotz uses computer mapping to create her intricately detailed works.
 For the Hunter commission, the artist’s computer mapping references paper: the first and most basic material an artist uses, the beginning of artistic endeavors.